karnazko27/ie7500project_B/README.md

   Fine-tuned learning rate (`eta`), `max_depth`, `subsample`, and `lambda` parameters.
 Early stopping based on validation F1-score was used to avoid overfitting.
 - **Support Vector Machine (SVM)**
   Tuned `C` and `gamma` for RBF kernel; also compared performance with linear kernel.
 Emphasis was placed on margin control and generalization.
+  **Naive Bayes**
+- Used TF-IDF features for text classification, emphasizes simplicity and speed for baseline model evaluation.

 > All traditional models were evaluated using `StratifiedKFold` cross-validation and optimized for macro-averaged F1-score due to class imbalance in Buy/Hold/Sell labels.